jweinst1/ncov2019-analyzer/README.md

 we do not need any `default` statement.
 One alternative would be to construct a `const char*` that *represents* the base pairs of the DNA.
 This method uses less memory and doens't require calls to `new` and `delete`.

-Next, DNA needs to be searched for some desired subsequence of dna.
+Next, DNA needs to be searched for some desired sub-sequence of dna.
 This can be accomplished similarly to how one would search a string.
-Normally, this could just be done by calling every address in the string and the target subsequence with `strcmp(str1, str2) == 0`.
+Normally, this could just be done by calling every address in the string and the target sub-sequence with `strcmp(str1, str2) == 0`.
 However, since the goal here is to illustrate the use of high performance methods, we can use a basic finite state machine to achieve better runtime performance.